 - Explain what makes your company and your products different.

-Plan how the agency will work with your other promotional activities and agencies
+- Plan how the agency will work with your staff and any other agencies you work with.

-- Be wary of agencies that see PR as the solution to every marketing services need.
+- Be wary of agencies that say PR is the only solution to every marketing need.

 - Find PR toolkits and best practice guides from the Chartered Institute of Public Relations.